jundalisay/spblist/content/en/material/principles/part-2/chapter-03d.md

 This is essential in the teleportation of masses across vast distances of spacetime, and is already done by UFOs.

-So Cartesian-Spinoza Physics gives us a chance to catch up with advanced species.
+So Cartesian-Spinozan Physics gives us a chance to catch up with advanced species.
 This proves that humans are not a hopelessly laggard or inherently dumb species.